abalad/codeigniter-RestFull-Automatic/README.md

 	    }
 	}

+_Note: The table which you are mapping should have a Primary Key or Unico field called ID, otherwise you must recreate the method get or update with the new primary key._

 There, only with this code, you already will have a Restfull API, with GET, INSERT, DELETE, UPDATE.

 You can create new methods in this class following the pattern of our friend chriskacerguis, where it has a very good API, where it was developed using his work.

+## Contributions

+This project was developed based on the code written by chriskacerguis.
+Just created a way to make the standard methods of requests, a little easier to be implemented, while taking the complexity and usability of other methods.